 People need Jesus.
 People will seek Him, and cling to Him, if they realize Jesus is the true source for security and satisfaction.
 Every person needs that—and it is found in Jesus alone!

 Consider that crowd of thousands, although they were hungry and facing nightfall in a remote area, they still stayed near Jesus because they were so enamored by Him.
-That’s the magnetism that Jesus’ had then and still has today.
+That’s how powerful an attraction Jesus’ had then.
+It is no less today.

 Jesus hasn’t changed.
 Nor has man changed.
 Men are still lost without Him.